pedroefernandes/pedroefernandes/README.md

-# Hey, I'm Pedro Ernesto! 👋
+# Hi, I'm Pedro Ernesto. 👋

 I'm a Software Developer and Computer Science student passionate about coding and always looking for new challenges.